repoze/repoze.postoffice/README.txt

 trigger the throttle.

-`ooo_throttle_period` specifies the amount of time, in minutes, for which a user's incoming mail will be discarded if a loop detection is in use and the user reaches the `ooo_loop_frequency` threshold.
+`ooo_throttle_period` specifies the amount of time, in minutes, for which a user's incoming mail will be marked as rejected if loop detection is in use and the user reaches the `ooo_loop_frequency` threshold.
 Defaults to 5 minutes.
 If `ooo_loop_frequency` is not set, this setting has no effect.

 `max_message_size` sets the maximum size, in bytes, of incoming messages.
-Messages which exceed this limit will be discarded.
-The sender will not be informed.
-(This might be a later feature.)
+Messages which exceed this limit will have their payloads discarded and will be marked as rejected.
 The suffixes 'k', 'm' or 'g' may be used to specify that the number of bytes is expressed in kilobytes, megabytes or gigabytes, respectively.
 A number without suffix will be interpreted as bytes.
 If not set, no limit will be imposed on incoming message size.

 Each message queue is configured in a section with the prefix 'queue:'::